trustweave-common Package Structure

 5

-import com.trustweave.core.plugin.PluginRegistry
+import org.trustweave.core.plugin.PluginRegistry

-import com.trustweave.core.plugin.PluginMetadata
+import org.trustweave.core.plugin.PluginMetadata

 PluginRegistry.register(metadata, instance)